 They are shaped like small balls, and their main ingredient is khoya, a kind of cottage cheese that is fried and dipped in sweet syrup, to be completed later with saffron (hence its red color) and honey.
 Rose water is used to sweeten it.
 The term gulab jamun comes from the word Gulab or rose water, referring to the homonymous syrup, and the Jamun is a fruit of Southeast Asia, similar in size and shape.

 Gulab Jamun may have originated in eastern India in Bengal and is equally popular in Pakistan and Bangladesh.
-A similar dish exists in the Arab cuisine, which is also served as dessert and is called the lu'mat al-adi.
-As in the Indian version, rosewater or even honey is used as a sweetener.
+This star dessert is present in the menus of all Indian restaurants.

 If we do it the traditional way, we need khoya, which is basically the solid residue of milk left after reducing it to simmer for several hours.
 It is the base of many Indian and Pakistani desserts, and gives a special touch.
 There it is easy to buy it, but in places where it is difficult to find, it has to be done in the traditional way by boiling milk.
 This process can take more than an hour easily, maybe a little less with the fire a little higher.